 Chimney breasts and fireplaces

 Repair category 2

-Notes The flues where visible are sooty and will require to be checked and swept by a qualified sweep prior to re-use to ensure the fires burn safely and efficiently.
+Notes Open fires do not appear to have been recently used.
+Flues should be checked and swept by a qualified chimney sweep to ensure they are safe to use.

 Internal decorations

 Repair category 2

-Notes Décor is marked in places.
+Notes Some refreshment of internal décor is required.